ski helmet buyers guide

 Ski and Snowboard Helmet Buyer's Guide

 Everyone knows the safety benefits of wearing a helmet while tearing up the slopes, but what makes a good ski helmet?
-Lots of details go into choosing a ski helmet, and knowing how to buy a ski helmet involves more than just finding one in your favorite color.
+Lots of details go into choosing a helmet, and knowing how to buy a one involves more than just finding one in your favorite color.

-This ski helmet buyer guide will cover everything from how to size a snowboard helmet and how tight a snowboard helmet should be to how to pick snowboard helmet features that suit your style.
+This helmet buyer guide will cover everything from how to size a helmet and how tight a helmet should be to how to pick helmet features that suit your style.
 Keep reading for all the answers to your hottest helmet questions this snow season.

 10 Common Ski and Snowboard Helmet Questions and Answers